-3. A performance share unit section (the "PSU Plan").
+- 3. A restricted share unit section (the "RSU Plan").
+All employees are eligible to participate in the RSU Plan.
+Non-employee directors who have met their minimum shareholding requirements may elect to receive RSUs instead of DSUs, for the portion of their remuneration that would otherwise be paid in DSUs. - 4.
+A performance share unit section (the "PSU Plan").
 All employees (but not non-executive directors) are eligible to participate in the PSU Plan.

-The vesting of PSUs issued under the SDP occurs up to three years from the date of issuance, subject to the achievement of any performance criteria which may be set by the Board and to earlier vesting upon the occurrence of any accelerated vesting event (as defined in the SDP).
-Each PSU is convertible into one Share, which will be issued under the SDP.
+The vesting of RSUs and PSUs issued under the SDP occurs up to three years from the date of issuance, subject to the achievement of performance criteria for PSUs set by the Board, and to earlier vesting upon the occurrence of any accelerated vesting event (as defined in the SDP).
+Each RSU and PSU is convertible into one Share, which will be issued under the SDP.
+Under the SDP, the Board can elect to satisfy the conversion of RSUs and PSUs through Ballard Shares purchased on the open market.